schnapsen-game/ssp_demo/readme.md

 * The services are executed with an --inspect command, can be used to debugging in chrome with a given ports, see `docker-compose.development.yml`.
 * The `NODE_ENV` variable is also set to `development` in the execution container.
+* The `Dockerfile-common` dockerfile is responsible to build all the node.js based services driven by `docker-compose.yml`, a build argument is used to define which node.js service will be installed inside a container.
+See the dockerfile for more details.

 ### Note about hostnames and networking in code
 *Note:* Docker compose defines networks for all the dockerized microservices.